Judge throws out conviction in Illinois student’s death

-A Jackson County judge vacated Gaege Bethune’s first-degree murder conviction Monday in 19-year-old Pravin Varughese’s (VAHR’-geez) death, after saying jurors could have been confused by wording in Bethune’s indictment.
+A Jackson County judge vacated Gaege Bethune’s first-degree murder conviction Monday in the death of 19-year-old Pravin Varughese (VAHR’-geez) of Eldorado, Illinois.

-A jury convicted the Eldorado, Illinois, man in June in Varughese’s death, but his new defense attorney sought to have the conviction thrown out.
+A jury convicted Bethune in June in the suburban Chicago man’s death, but his new defense attorney sought to have the conviction thrown out.

-The case is now set for a new trial.
+WMAQ-TV reports that the case is set for a new trial.

 Prosecutors say Bethune and Varughese were intoxicated when they fought while driving around Carbondale looking for cocaine in February 2014 and that Bethune caused head injuries that left Varughese disoriented and led to his hypothermia death.

-Bethune’s attorney argued no evidence was presented to prove that claim.
+Bethune’s attorney argued that no evidence was presented at trial to prove that claim.